 Why travel to Khentii province?

 We have helped hundreds of international guests to travel to Khentii province.
 There was always a reason for them to visit this marvelous land.
-Some are interested in explore Mongolian historical site in the province, while other are seeking for the exotic untouched landscape.
-Here are the reasons why Hentii province should be the top new destination in Mongolia
+Some are interested in exploring Mongolian historical site in the province, while others are seeking for the exotic untouched landscape.
+Here are the reasons why Khentii province should be the top new destination in Mongolia.

 Nowadays, Khentii aimag represents one of the tourist attractions.
-It has many historical places, especially related to the life of Chinggis Khaan as he was born, grew up, raised to power, was crowned, and considered to be buried here.
-These attractions include Khokh Nuur (Blue Lake)–place where Temujin was crowned as Chinggis Khaan in 1206, Ikh Aureg (Palace) of Chinggis Khaan–the site closely connected with the historical work “The Secret History of the Mongols” (Mongolyn Nuuts Tovchoo) written in 1240, Doloon Boldog in Kherlen Khuduu-Aral, often mentioned in this masterpiece, Gundgavirlan monastery built in 1660 and reopened in 1990s, an impressive Chinggis Khaan Statue in the Gurvan Nuur, built in 1962 to commemorate the 800th anniversary of his birth, the Galtai Agui ( a 80 meter deep cave), and others.
+It has many historical places, especially related to the life of Chinggis Khaan as he was born, grew up, raised to a power, was crowned, and considered to be buried here.
+These attractions include Khokh Nuur (Blue Lake)–a place where Temujin was crowned as Chinggis Khaan in 1206, Ikh Aureg (Palace) of Chinggis Khaan–the site closely connected with the historical work “The Secret History of the Mongols” (Mongolyn Nuuts Tovchoo) written in 1240, Doloon Boldog in Kherlen Khuduu-Aral, often mentioned in this masterpiece, Gundgavirlan monastery built in 1660 and reopened in the 1990s, an impressive Chinggis Khaan Statue in the Gurvan Nuur, built-in 1962 to commemorate the 800th anniversary of his birth, the Galtai Agui (an 80-meter deep cave), and others.
 There are many species of birds, including whooper swans, spoonbills, and great white egrets and raptors are found here.